fastify/fastify/docs/Reference/Routes.md

   when a response has been sent, so you will not be able to send more data to the client.
 It could also be an array of functions.
 * `onTimeout(request, reply, done)`: a [function](./Hooks.md#ontimeout) called
-  when a request is timed out and the HTTP socket has been hanged up.
+  when a request is timed out and the HTTP socket has been hung up.
 * `onError(request, reply, error, done)`: a [function](./Hooks.md#onerror)
   called when an Error is thrown or sent to the client by the route handler.
 * `handler(request, reply)`: the function that will handle this request.
 The